 Proton therapy could help patients avoid these adverse effects, targeting the cancer cells in the breast tissue, while avoiding the healthy cells of the heart, lungs, and other organs.
 If the treatment is successful, the patient can experience a healthy, cancer-free life without anticipating cardiovascular issues later on.

 This treatment is a form of radiation, as it still uses high-energy beams to target problematic areas of the body.
 The difference?
 Proton therapy is more targeted.
 The protons send their full energy directly into the tumor site, reducing radiation exposure to the heart, lungs, bone, and other healthy tissue.

 According to The National Association of Proton Therapy, this treatment is non-invasive and painless for the patient.
 Because of its highly-targeted nature, proton therapy has minimal side effects.
-Much like more traditional radiation therapy, this treatment can be used in conjunction with other treatments and drugs, making it customizable to each patient’s specific needs.
+Much like traditional radiation therapy, proton therapy can also be used in conjunction with other treatments and drugs, making it customizable to each patient’s specific needs.

 Oncologists will prescribe proton therapy for anywhere from one day to eight weeks, depending on the location, size, and severity of the cancer.
-According the association’s website, this treatment is often chosen for children to protect their growing bodies from the adverse effects of x-ray radiation.
+According to the NAPT, this treatment is often chosen for children to protect their growing bodies from the adverse effects of x-ray radiation.